-The implementation of the ShopBlue e-procurement system has enabled UB to streamline its purchasing process, enhance spending visibility and control and fully utilize the contracts negotiated by the purchasing department. • The implementation of new learning management systems like EDGE, travel solutions like Concur Travel and Expense system, and Time and Attendance system are reducing costs, simplifying processes, creating a culture of continuous improvement, and maximizing human resources.
+- In Fall of 2024 we are implementing UPlan, a new budgeting, planning and forecasting system that will improve accuracy and efficiency and will support scenario planning.
+In addition, the system will create a standard format for development of department-level budgets across the institution.
+In 2021, the initial module for commitment management was implemented centrally and to all units across campus.
+This module improves tracking, management and delivery of multiyear commitments made to units, departments and faculty. - The implementation of the ShopBlue e-procurement system has enabled UB to streamline its purchasing process, enhance spending visibility and control and fully utilize the contracts negotiated by the purchasing department. - The implementation of new systems including the EDGE learning management system, travel solutions like Concur Travel and Expense system, and Time and Attendance system are reducing costs, simplifying processes, creating a culture of continuous improvement, and maximizing human resources. - We are streamlining our capital rehab project process to be more efficient.